ENGFAKAYODE/Student-Engagement-Predictive-Analytics-Project-Saint-Louis-University/README.md

 ### 9.1 Key Insights

-**Insight 1 — The Model Now Catches 8 in 10 At-Risk Learners:** After SMOTE rebalancing, recall improved from **39.13% to 78.99%**, and the system now correctly identifies approximately **109 churners** per prediction cycle compared to just 54 before.
+**1. The Model Now Catches 8 in 10 At-Risk Learners:** After SMOTE rebalancing, recall improved from **39.13% to 78.99%**, and the system now correctly identifies approximately **109 churners** per prediction cycle compared to just 54 before.
 The 55 additional at-risk learners identified represent real people who would previously have received no intervention whatsoever.
-The accuracy drop from 94.22% to 86.89% is not a failure — it is the model learning to stop ignoring the minority class and start doing its actual job.
+The accuracy drop from 94.22% to 86.89% is not a failure , it is the model learning to stop ignoring the minority class and start doing its actual job.

-**Insight 2 — Timing Is the Dominant Churn Signal, Confirmed by SMOTE:** Even after rebalancing with 6,159 synthetic churner records, **Engagement Lag (0.622)** and **Time in Opportunity (0.258)** remained the top two features, explaining **88% of the model's decisions**.
+**2. Timing Is the Dominant Churn Signal, Confirmed by SMOTE:** Even after rebalancing with 6,159 synthetic churner records, **Engagement Lag (0.622)** and **Time in Opportunity (0.258)** remained the top two features, explaining **88% of the model's decisions**.
 Their survival through such a dramatic training distribution shift confirms they are genuinely predictive signals, not artefacts of class imbalance.
-The model is identity-agnostic — demographics contribute just 2.4% even after resampling.
+The model is identity-agnostic , demographics contribute just 2.4% even after resampling.

-**Insight 3 — Two Models Were Previously Broken, Now Fixed:** Before SMOTE, Logistic Regression and SVM scored **zero F1**, predicting "no churn" for every learner.
+**3. Two Models Were Previously Broken, Now Fixed:** Before SMOTE, Logistic Regression and SVM scored **zero F1**, predicting "no churn" for every learner.
 After SMOTE all five models are genuinely operational:

 | Model | Recall Before | Recall After | Status |
 |---|---|---|---|